microsoft/terminal/doc/user-docs/index.md

 #TODO -- is this path correct for **users** ?

+An introduction to the the various settings can be found [here](UsingJsonSettings.md)

 The list of valid settings can be found in the [Profiles.json Documentation](../cascadia/SettingsSchema.md) doc

 #TODO Add new page with detailed information on settings.
 E.g Adding new shells, keybindings, background Gif etc.